metio/terraform-provider-k8s/docs/data-sources/cloudwatchlogs_services_k8s_aws_log_group_v1alpha1_manifest.md

 Optional:

-- `kms_key_id` (String) The Amazon Resource Name (ARN) of the KMS key to use when encrypting logdata.
+- `kms_key_id` (String) The Amazon Resource Name (ARN) of the KMS key to use when encrypting log data.
 For more information, see Amazon Resource Names (https://docs.aws.amazon.com/general/latest/gr/aws-arns-and-namespaces.html#arn-syntax-kms).
-- `kms_key_ref` (Attributes) AWSResourceReferenceWrapper provides a wrapper around *AWSResourceReferencetype to provide more user friendly syntax for references using 'from' fieldEx:APIIDRef:	from:	  name: my-api (see [below for nested schema](#nestedatt--spec--kms_key_ref))
+- `kms_key_ref` (Attributes) AWSResourceReferenceWrapper provides a wrapper around *AWSResourceReference type to provide more user friendly syntax for references using 'from' field Ex: APIIDRef: from: name: my-api (see [below for nested schema](#nestedatt--spec--kms_key_ref))
 - `retention_days` (Number)
 - `subscription_filters` (Attributes List) (see [below for nested schema](#nestedatt--spec--subscription_filters))
-- `tags` (Map of String) The key-value pairs to use for the tags.You can grant users access to certain log groups while preventing them fromaccessing other log groups.
-To do so, tag your groups and use IAM policiesthat refer to those tags.
-To assign tags when you create a log group, youmust have either the logs:TagResource or logs:TagLogGroup permission.
-Formore information about tagging, see Tagging Amazon Web Services resources(https://docs.aws.amazon.com/general/latest/gr/aws_tagging.html).
-For moreinformation about using tags to control access, see Controlling access toAmazon Web Services resources using tags (https://docs.aws.amazon.com/IAM/latest/UserGuide/access_tags.html).
+- `tags` (Map of String) The key-value pairs to use for the tags.
+You can grant users access to certain log groups while preventing them from accessing other log groups.
+To do so, tag your groups and use IAM policies that refer to those tags.
+To assign tags when you create a log group, you must have either the logs:TagResource or logs:TagLogGroup permission.
+For more information about tagging, see Tagging Amazon Web Services resources (https://docs.aws.amazon.com/general/latest/gr/aws_tagging.html).
+For more information about using tags to control access, see Controlling access to Amazon Web Services resources using tags (https://docs.aws.amazon.com/IAM/latest/UserGuide/access_tags.html).

 <a id="nestedatt--spec--kms_key_ref"></a>
 ### Nested Schema for `spec.kms_key_ref`

 Optional:

-- `from` (Attributes) AWSResourceReference provides all the values necessary to reference anotherk8s resource for finding the identifier(Id/ARN/Name) (see [below for nested schema](#nestedatt--spec--kms_key_ref--from))
+- `from` (Attributes) AWSResourceReference provides all the values necessary to reference another k8s resource for finding the identifier(Id/ARN/Name) (see [below for nested schema](#nestedatt--spec--kms_key_ref--from))

 <a id="nestedatt--spec--kms_key_ref--from"></a>
 ### Nested Schema for `spec.kms_key_ref.from`